My name is Ellie Pell and I am a runner living in Ithaca, NY.

 This blog will chronicle my experiences running and eating while I train to get as fast as I can.
 I am here to reflect, learn and answer my own questions as well as those I’ve gotten from readers.
 I have recipes I trust, runs I recommend and life stuff I go through as I work a (more than) full time job and train intensely.

 Contact me!
-I love interacting with other people, not just runners or vegans!
+I love interacting with other people.

 Check out my Sponsors page to see what products I’m using and what fuels me.